Pride Month

 POVERTY

-Transgender women are 13% more likely to be sexually assaulted than male prisoners.
+LGBTQ+ individuals are more likely to be arrested than heterosexual individuals

 22%